operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 title: "Creating an Index of operator bundles"
 weight: 3
 description: >
-  Once you have a collection of bundle/s, you can add them to an Index of bundles.
+  Add/Remove a collection of bundles to/from an Index
 ---

 ## Prerequisites